drkameleon/tabular.art/README.md

 ### How do I use it?

-Simply `import` it and use any of the provided helper functions, mainly `tabular`
+Simply `import` it and use any of the provided helper functions; mainly, one: `tabular`.

 > [!TIP]
 > The code below generates the exact same tables